mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 [BSON](https://bsonspec.org/spec.html) is a binary format that is used to communicate between the MongoDB Client (through a driver) and a MongoDB Cluster.
 MQL BSON (from now on we will just say BSON) is a superset of the original BSON types.
+For example some semantics, like BsonAnyOf, are not part of the original BSON.

 A BSON Type represents the data type inferred from the original source code or from a MongoDB sample of documents.
 A BSON Type MUST be consumable by a MongoDB Cluster and its serialization MUST be